JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 | `synth_flatten_noabc` | 5.919 ns | 168.95 MHz | 16,285 | 3,072 | 0 | 1,769 s |
 | **`early_flatten_opt`** | **5.667 ns** | **176.47 MHz** | 16,594 | 3,072 | 0 | 242 s |

+> **Superseded as the production selection** by "Matching latchup's
+> early-flatten flow" below.
+This matrix stands as the record of the V3
+> decision, but its selection policy — maximise *our own* fmax at equal
+> latency — turned out to be the wrong objective for a model whose job is to
+> predict what latchup will report. `early_flatten_opt` remains available as
+> a named recipe.

 At equal latency, `early_flatten_opt` has the largest fmax margin, is 39.3% smaller than the control, and maps in roughly the control's runtime.
-It is now the production recipe and `MODEL_VERSION = 3`. `synth_flatten_noabc` saves 74 cells versus `synth_flatten` but is a timing tie, takes longer, and loses to the production recipe by 7.52 MHz.
+It was the production recipe at `MODEL_VERSION = 3`. `synth_flatten_noabc` saves 74 cells versus `synth_flatten` but is a timing tie, takes longer, and loses to the production recipe by 7.52 MHz.
 No-`-fast`, `-D`, custom ABC scripts, buffering/upsize, and register retiming were not promoted; the earlier